fusioncharts/dev_centre_docs/chart-guide/standard-charts/pyramid-chart.md

 ---
-title: Pyramid Chart | FusionCharts
+title: Pyramid Chart Guide | FusionCharts
 description: Pyramid charts are used for comparison of data.
-This section indroduces some basics of pyramid chart with some of its silent features
+This section introduces some basics of the pyramid chart with some of its silent features
 heading: Pyramid Chart
 ---